 Canon R5 vs Panasonic LX100 II

 The Canon EOS R5 and the Panasonic Lumix DC-LX100 II are two enthusiast cameras that were revealed to the public, respectively, in July 2020 and August 2018.
-The Canon R5 is a mirrorless interchangeable lens camera, while the LX100 II is a fixed lens compact.
-The cameras are based on a full frame (Canon R5) and a Four Thirds (LX100 II) sensor.
+The R5 is a mirrorless interchangeable lens camera, while the LX100 II is a fixed lens compact.
+The cameras are based on a full frame (R5) and a Four Thirds (LX100 II) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Panasonic provides 16.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R5 and the Panasonic Lumix DC-LX100 II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon R5 and the Panasonic LX100 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.